awsdocs/amazon-efs-user-guide/doc_source/efs-access-points.md

 You can use AWS Identity and Access Management \(IAM\) policies to enforce that specific applications use a specific access point\.
 By combining IAM policies with access points, you can easily provide secure access to specific datasets for your applications\.

-For more information on creating an access point, see [Creating Access Points](create-access-point.md)\.
+For more information on creating an access point, see [Creating and deleting access points](create-access-point.md)\.

 **Topics**
 + [Creating an Access Point](#efs-access-poiont-create)